NickJAFriend/FT-Web-Task/README.md

 ### Let us begin...
 ***
 This code indicates that the process will be analysed for performance.
+We use the perf_hooks module (native to node.js) to gather a time in milliseconds, right now.
 ```
+const {performance} = require('perf_hooks')
-performance.now()
+let _start = performance.now()
 ```
+Protecting the timer will allow us to have better access to our meta information - this is why we use the _ prefix.
+This came from the infamous underscore.js - an invaluable library to develop and manipulate data, long before ECMA6...
+Many thanks to them...